 View this post on Instagram

 As you can appreciate my world has come crashing down, it is heart breaking & it's hard to comprehend that I am in this position. .
 On the pursuit of becoming all I could be as a CrossFit athlete, I looked into ways that could improve my performance legally & within the rules, with no intention whatsoever to be a cheat. .
 I was taking this same supplement at The CrossFit Games as I did at The Pacific Regionals where I was drug tested??
 Therefore, I didn't feel the need what so ever to change anything.
 I thought I was competing within the rules with no unfair advantage over others. .
-But, after further investigation & specific testing it has been revealed that the supplement & my limited research has failed me & I have received a positive test.
+But, after further investigation & specific testing it has been revealed that the supplement & my limited research has failed me & I have received a positive test with a 4 year suspension.
 To be clear this supplement was taken in tablet form with nothing ever injected. .
 Everyone in life makes mistakes, it's how you learn from them that separates the great from the mediocre.
 These actions don't define me, this sport doesn't define me.
 It's the lessons & growth of my character that truly matters to me. .
 In time, I know this may be the best thing that ever happened to me.
 I wanted the title, I wanted to win & I was willing to do everything in my power to achieve that goal.
 Not for one second should you take away the hard work, sacrifice, dedication & achievements from my efforts. .
 At 23 years old I have a lot of years left in my life, I have endured the process, I have & I will become something because of it. .
 In the end, I am apart of their sport “business” , The CrossFit Games.
 They have there own rules, guidelines & policies to abide by.
 I have unintentionally fucked up, their evidence has proven me guilty.
 I will do my time & continue to own my actions day by day for the rest of my life. .
 I really hope The CrossFit Games continues to tighten up their testing procedures, enforce the same level of strictness to all other competitors like they have to me & they continue to strive towards a legitimate drug free sport. *POST CONTINUED*